zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 1. Click deploy package button (on the Deployed packages table)
 2. Select a ZarfInitPackage from the list
 3. Toggle the switch on for the K3s component to select it for deployment
-4. Complete package deployment steps to spin up and initialze your new Zarf cluster.
+4. Complete package deployment steps to spin up and initialize your new Zarf cluster.

 ### Deploy additional packages